omerwwazap/Security-Awareness/README.md

 # Malware-Removal-Guide

-Made this because for some reason lots of friends were asking about Virus/Malware removal so this is a small guide to help them out.
+Made this because for some reason lots of friends were asking about Virus/Malware removal, so this is a small guide to help them out.

 ## Disclaimer